 - move, move, move!*

-What age are these outdoor activities suitable for
+These are outdoor activities for 3-5 year olds

 If you have more than one kid to entertain set the difficulty level for the youngest – simple is always best!